 If you want to realise the dream of flying, the dream of free movement in the air, fly not to impress others - fly for the sheer joy of it.

-We at UP wish you delightful, beautiful and accident free flying with your UP Summit XC2 from Helmut Reichmann from the book "Streckensegelflug"
+We at UP wish you delightful, beautiful and accident free flying with your UP Trango XC2!

-SEE YOU UP IN THE SKY - UP International
+SEE YOU UP IN THE SKY - UPInternational